-In our new white paper, From Saving to Income: The Next Evolution of Defined Contribution Plans, we look at today’s defined contribution plans such as 401(k)s, and how they are likely to evolve.
+In two new white papers, From Saving to Income: The Next Evolution of Defined Contribution Plans PDF opens in a new window and America’s Workers Need a Next-Generation DC Plan More Than Ever PDF opens in a new window, we look at today’s defined contribution plans such as 401(k)s, and how they are likely to evolve.

 - The first generation of 401(k) plans relied on employees to voluntarily enroll in them, determine the amount they would like to save, and choose their own investments, usually from an extensive menu of choices.